 A channel lane

-Identify which channel(s) your persona uses at each touchpoint.
+Identify which channel(s) your persona uses at each touchpoint in the customer journey map.
 It can be as simple as using an icon for your channels, such as a mobile phone or computer.
 Noting the channels will help you identify who is most responsible at these touchpoints.

 The emotion journey